ALRW/dayAsADev/courseSections/section14.md

 So without further ado let's setup travis to run our tests every time we push some new code:

-Use the following link to navigate to the [Travis homepage](https://travis-ci.org) and login using your github account.
+Use the following link to navigate to the [Travis homepage :link:](https://travis-ci.org) and login using your github account.

 > Note - this should be the Travis account of the person who has the `prototype-website` repository.